csound-plugins/risset-data/docs/index.md

   * [MVerb](opcodes/MVerb.md): MVerb - Implements Jon Christopher Nelson's waveguide mesh reverb.

+## pathtools

+Cross-platform path handling

+  * [findFileInPath](opcodes/findFileInPath.md): Find a file inside the search paths of the csound environment
+  * [getEnvVar](opcodes/getEnvVar.md): Get the value of an environment variable
+  * [pathAbsolute](opcodes/pathAbsolute.md): Returns the absolute path of a file
+  * [pathIsAbsolute](opcodes/pathIsAbsolute.md): Returns 1 if the path of a file is absolute
+  * [pathJoin](opcodes/pathJoin.md): Join two parts of a path according to the current platform
+  * [pathNative](opcodes/pathNative.md): Convert a path to its native version
+  * [pathSplit](opcodes/pathSplit.md): Split a path into directory and basename
+  * [pathSplitExt](opcodes/pathSplitExt.md): Split a path into prefix and extension
+  * [pathSplitExtk](opcodes/pathSplitExtk.md): Split a path into prefix and extension at performance time
+  * [pathSplitk](opcodes/pathSplitk.md): Split a path into directory and basename at perf-time
+  * [scriptDir](opcodes/scriptDir.md): Get the directory of the loaded orc/csd file
+  * [sysPlatform](opcodes/sysPlatform.md): Get a string description of the current system platform

 ## poly

 Run multiple copies of an opcode in parallel/series